Nationalism, martyrdom of soldiers as much a poll issue as farmer deaths: PM Modi

 "If we don't tell them what our views are on this, then what is the logic in that? ...Can any country move ahead without the feeling of nationalism," he said.

 "In a country where thousands of its soldiers have been martyred, shouldn't that be an election issue?
 If farmers die, then it is an election issue, but when soldiers die then it is not an election issue?
-How can that be?" the prime minister added.
+How can that be?" the Prime Minister added.

 Modi in Aligarh: 'Surgical strike after first mistake, air strike after second, what after third...'

 Last week, Modi asked first-time voters to dedicate their votes to those who carried out the air strike in Pakistan's Balakot.
-He also also urged to dedicate their first votes to the security personnel killed in the Pulwama terror attack.
+He also urged to dedicate their first votes to the security personnel killed in the Pulwama terror attack.

-The comments created political furore with opposition parties accusing the prime minister of using the defence forces for winning the polls.
+The comments created political furore with opposition parties accusing the Prime Minister of using the defence forces for winning the polls.

 The poll panel took notice and the remarks are currently under examination.
 The poll authorities in Maharashtra's Latur, where he made the speech, have told the Election Commission that prima facie the comments are violative of its orders, asking parties against using the armed forces in their campaigns.